0atman/noboilerplate/scripts/18-rusts-magic-macros.md

 Now that you're familiar with how macros execute and can re-write syntax in-place, it's time to do impossible things.

-There are two kinds of Rust macros, declarative macros that do simple syntax rewriting using macro_rules that you've just seen, and procedural macros that can do all that, AND execute at compile time.
+There are two kinds of Rust macros, declarative macros that do simple syntax rewriting using macro_rules that you've just seen, and procedural macros that can do all that, AND execute arbitrary code at compile time.

 Let's talk about a few examples of what you can do with Procedural Macros.